appacademy/Module-2-Resources/week-6/w6-review-guide/w6-study-guide.md

     -   Space complexity of O(w) where w = max width

 -   ## **Benefits:**
-    -   Better for traversing unbalenced BST (think linked list).
+    -   Better for traversing unbalanced BST (think linked list).
     -   Useful for finding a shortest path between nodes.
 -   **Complexities:**
     -   Uses more memory at larger n's.